-WHOLISTIC CARE.
-CLIENT CENTERED.Roots Through Recovery is located in Long Beach’s Bixby Knolls community, and provides the most inclusive and discrete treatment to meet your unique needs.
+TRAUMA FOCUSED.
+CLIENT CENTERED.Roots Through Recovery is located in Long Beach’s Bixby Knolls community and provides the most trauma-focused and individualized treatment to meet your unique needs.
 Speak to an Advisor now

 Roots offers a variety of programming options for individuals based on their need for treatment.
 We can accommodate most people whether they are working during the day, looking for a job, or they just need more support.
 If Roots cannot meet your needs, for whatever reason, we have a variety of resources that we can refer you to so you don’t feel alone in the process.